pboling/flag_shih_tzu/README.markdown

 `has_flags` takes a hash.
 The keys must be positive integers and should not be changed once in use, as they represent the position of the bit being used to enable or disable a flag.
-The values are symbols for the attributes being created.
+The values are symbols for the flags being created.

 Calling `has_flags` as shown above creates the following instance methods on Spaceship: